Select Page

 When conservative treatments like medication and physiotherapy are insufficient, surgical intervention becomes the definitive path to relief.

-At our specialized clinic, surgery is not just about “looking inside”—it is about precision anatomical correction and nerve decompression.
+At our specialized clinic, surgery is not just about “looking inside”—it focuses on precision anatomical correction and pelvic nerve decompression to treat the underlying cause of pain.

 1. Operative Laparoscopy: The Treatment of Choice

-Laparoscopy is indicated when there is a confirmed or strongly suspected physical cause for pain, such as nerve impingement, structural adhesions, or deep-seated lesions.
+• Laparoscopic surgery: It is recommended when there is a confirmed or strongly suspected physical cause for pelvic pain, such as nerve impingement, pelvic adhesions, deep infiltrating endometriosis, or structural abnormalities.

-• Targeted Decompression: If a nerve is being “strangled” by tissue or trapped by a previous surgical suture, operative laparoscopy allows us to physically release the pressure.
+• Targeted Decompression: If a pelvic nerve is compressed by scar tissue or trapped by a previous surgical suture, operative laparoscopy allows surgeons to carefully release the pressure and restore normal nerve function.

 2. Specialized Endometriosis & Adenomyosis Surgery